-It is usually found in the sinuses (the two small, air-filled cavities either side of your nose), but it can also occur in the throat, ears or chest.
+It is usually found in the sinuses (air-filled cavities in the bones of the face that drain into the nose), but it can also occur in the throat, ears or chest.

 Catarrh is caused by the immune system reacting to an infection or irritation.
 The immune system is the body's natural defence against infection and illness.

 Your immune system sends infection-fighting white blood cells to the source of the infection or irritation.
 These release molecules called inflammatory mediators which cause the mucous membranes to swell and produce mucus.
 The swelling also narrows the cavity, resulting in further congestion.

 Catarrh is not a condition itself, but a symptom of conditions such as:

 The links above provide more detailed information on these conditions.